psalm/psalm.dev/assets/articles/detect-security-vulnerabilities-with-psalm.md

   author_link: https://twitter.com/mattbrowndev
 -->

-Security vulnerabilities are normally pretty hard to spot.
-While a null-pointer error can make itself known the second you run your application, you can execute code for a decade without noticing that it contains a serious vulnerability.
+Security vulnerabilities are often pretty hard to spot manually.
+While a null-pointer error can make itself known very quickly, you can execute code for a decade without noticing the serious vulnerability within.

-But just as static type-checking has helped a lot of developers find bugs in their code, a lot of security vulnerabilities can be discovered statically too, through a technique called _taint analysis_.
+But just as static type-checking helps developers find bugs in their code, a lot of security vulnerabilities can be discovered statically too, through a technique called _taint analysis_.
+Taint analysis attempts to find connections between user-controlled input (like `$_GET['name']`) and places that we don’t want unescaped user-controlled input to end up (like `echo "<h1>$name</h1>"`) by examining how data flows through your application.

 There are a couple of commercial tools that perform taint analysis for PHP.
 We tried one at Vimeo a couple of years ago but the results were disappointing, as none of the reported issues were actually exploitable.
 While the tool was looking for the right sorts of things (SQL injection, cross-site-scripting vulnerabilities etc.) a lot of the false-positives were the result of poor type inference — something that Psalm is pretty good at.

-I started work on Psalm’s taint analysis engine last year, trialling the feature on Vimeo’s codebase (where it discovered a decent number of exploitable cross-site-scripting vulnerabilities) and now it’s ready for everyone else to use!
+I started work on Psalm’s taint analysis engine last year, trialling the feature on Vimeo’s codebase (where it discovered an embarassingly-large number of exploitable cross-site-scripting vulnerabilities) and now it’s ready for everyone else to use.

 Here are two example vulnerabilities that it spots: